vivace-app/vivace/README.md

 # Prerequisites / 必要条件

-**This software requires a touch input device!**<br />
+**This software requires touch input device !**<br />
-You can play with a keyboard, but we will not bear any responsibility.
+You can play with keyboard, but we will not bear any responsibility.

 ### Unity Player system requirements